MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@wintermuteEmergentCooperationMicrobial2010.md

 However, mutants sharing pathways showed consistency in their set of cooperating partners.

-We constructed for each strain a cooperation profile vector consisting of the measured growth of that strain and that of its partner strain in each of the 46 co-cultures.
-Correlations of the cooperation profiles therefore indicate the overall similarity of the cooperative behavior between two strains.
+We constructed for each strain a **cooperation profile vector** consisting of the measured growth of that strain and that of its partner strain in each of the 46 co-cultures.
+Correlations of the cooperation profiles therefore indicate the overall similarity of the cooperative behavior between two strains ([[note-20241023-022038|notes]]).

 Analysis of SMIT interactions is therefore capable of identifying biosynthetic modules (Figure 3A).

 Beginning with the standard [[iAF1260]] reconstruction.

-We derived solutions to the joint model by applying the minimization of metabolic adjustment ([[MOMA]]) objective function ([[Daniel Segrè|Segrè]] et al, [[y2002|2002]]).
+We derived solutions to the joint model by applying the **minimization of metabolic adjustment** ([[MOMA]]) objective function ([[Daniel Segrè|Segrè]] et al, [[y2002|2002]]).
 The MOMA methods hypothesize that mutant systems will tend to approximate the wild-type flux distribution, even as mutation precludes an exact match.
 This objective function is conservative; it identifies solutions in the joint vector closest, in the Euclidean sense, to the wildtype fluxes.

 Total growth of the co-cultures was correlated with predicted growth derived from the joint flux model ([[note-20241014-092510|notes]]).